• Home

 2. Training the AI (Prompt)

-This is similar to the Project feature in the Claude web version, where it allows you to preset system prompts and provide supplementary materials.
-This all falls under giving the AI background knowledge to enable it to work better.
+This is actually similar to the Project feature in Claude's web version, where it lets you preset some system prompts and provide some materials.
+These all serve as background knowledge for the AI, making it easier for it to work better.

-Therefore, to make the AI act like an experienced employee, I put all the glossary terms for OneKey and the Key naming convention (Snake Case) into a GEMINI.md file.
-If using Claude Code, a CLAUDE.md file can also be written.
+So to make the AI act like an experienced employee, I wrote all the OneKey terminology (Glossary) and Key naming conventions (Snake Case) into a GEMINI.md file.
+If you are using Claude Code, you can also write a CLAUDE.md.

-Currently, there is also a unified AGENTS.md, but the grand unification effort is not yet complete.
+There is actually also a unified AGENTS.md now, but the grand unification has not yet been completed.

 You are a professional web3 project i18n translation expert specializing in translating word/sentence into multiple languages for software localization.